pnp/blog/content/post/get-your-to-do-tasks-daily-in-teams-using-power-automate.md

 ![PA23.png](/t5/image/serverpage/image-id/245844iA6ACB891F17FB1AB/image-size/large?v=v2&px=999 "PA23.png")

 If you were to run the Flow now, you will see the list of tasks appear in Teams.
-However, choosing any of the tasks doesn\'t do anything.
+However, choosing any of the tasks doesn't do anything.

 ![Teams.png](/t5/image/serverpage/image-id/245845iC63F90C632DB47BD/image-size/large?v=v2&px=999 "Teams.png")